 Phobia treatment software utilities for home use are available for some common phobias.
 More about phobia therapy and self help software for phobias...

-Virtual Flight: Flying phobia virtual reality desensitisation treatment software...
+Virtual Flight: Flying phobia virtual reality flying phobia desensitisation treatment software...

 Emetophobia ('vomiting phobia') desensitisation treatment software...